laser eye surgery private health insurance

 This is done with your private health insurance.

 Act before the procedure.
-Obtain written approval.
+Obtain a written approval.

 • Performing the laser eye treatment after approval.

-Proactive communication with your insurer minimizes uncertainties.
+Proactive communication with your insurer reduces uncertainties.

 Clarify follow-up examinations and medication coverage.